Analytic test configurations and geodesic rays

-To see this note that from (\ref{eqen}) it follows that which is linear in $t$.
-The convexity of $\tilde{\Phi}(t,x)= \tilde{\phi}_t(x)$ can of course be shown directly, but it also follows from another characterization of $\tilde{\phi}_t$ that also involves a Legendre transform, but in the $t$-coordinate instead of in the $x$-coordinates which we now discuss.\\
+To see this note that from (\ref{eqen}) it follows that which is linear in $t$, and the initial conditions follow from \eqref{eq:defphitilde} and Lemma \ref{lemma21}.
+The convexity of $\tilde{\Phi}(t,x)= \tilde{\phi}_t(x)$ can of course be shown directly, but it also follows from another characterization of $\tilde{\phi}_t$ that also involves a Legendre transform, but in the $t$-coordinate instead of in the $x$-coordinates which we now discuss.

 Let $A_{\lambda}$ be the subset of $\Delta_{\phi}$ where $u$ is greater than or equal to $\lambda$ and let $\phi_{\lambda}$ be defined as

 \begin{lemma} The curve of functions $\phi_{\lambda}$ is concave in $\lambda$ and \end{lemma}